 It is the responsibility of the buyer to verify vehicle information before bidding on the vehicle, Trade, Retail, Descriptions, Models, Year Models and Date of Manufacture are NOT guaranteed.
-The VIN Number of each will be provided on the auction website and inside the vehicle on viewing day as well on Auction catalogue.
+The VIN Number of each will be provided on the auction website, inside the vehicle on viewing day and on the Auction catalogue.

 29.1 Vehicle year Models are taken as date of 1st Registration from the Natis document.

 29.2 The Seller may change or add Attribute/Defect at any time on a vehicle (Lot) before the vehicle (Lot) is saleable.

 - “Dekra reserves the right to re-inspect the vehicle prior to any parts being changed should there be a dispute, no claim will be entertained should the vehicle have been repaired or modified after the Dekra inspection, and without Dekra having had the opportunity to re-inspect the vehicle.”

 - The reason for the auction will be announced by the auctioneer should this not be for the normal and voluntary disposal of any lot by the seller.

 - The bidder of the highest accepted bid will be deemed to be the purchaser, except lots sold subject to confirmation, which will be confirmed within two working days after the sale.

 - If there is a dispute between two or more bidders, the lot may again be put up for sale or the auctioneer may declare the purchaser.
 The decision of the auctioneer is final.